-It may not be as common as other go-to's in your flu-fighting arsenal, but there's some evidence elderberry can help you.
+It may not be as common as other go-to's in your vitamins for immune system routine, but there's some evidence elderberry can help you fend off illnesses.
 "Elderberry has phytochemicals that prevent viruses from entering human cells and stop them from replicating.
 Elderberry can also improve the immune system's own Cytokines ability to communicate and respond," explains registered holistic nutritionist Dana Remedios, RNCP, NNCP for health & wellness company Flora.
 "Studies show that elderberry inhibits the flu virus, reduces the length and severity of respiratory illness, modulates the body's immune response, and blocks viral proteins."

 Dosage: 1,000 milligrams per day or consider taking 500 milligrams twice a day

 "Vitamin C is a water-soluble vitamin and powerful antioxidant.
 This vitamin contributes to immune defense by supporting a variety of cellular functions within the immune system.
 Vitamin C protects against environmental oxidative stress.
 Your vitamin C levels can decline rapidly during illness and emotional and physical stress.
-If you're suffering from a vitamin C deficiency, it can result in an impaired immune system and puts you at risk to be more susceptible to infections."
+If you're suffering from a vitamin C deficiency, it can result in an impaired immune system.
+It also puts you at risk to be more susceptible to infections," Schnell adds.